phac-nml/snvphylnfc/README.md

 # SNVPhyl nf-core Pipeline

-This is the in-development nf-core-based pipeline for SNVPhyl.
+This is an [nf-core](https://nf-co.re/)-based pipeline for the [SNVPhyl](https://snvphyl.readthedocs.io) pipeline.
+The SNVPhyl (Single Nucleotide Variant PHYLogenomics) pipeline is a pipeline for identifying Single Nucleotide Variants (SNV) within a collection of microbial genomes and constructing a phylogenetic tree.

+## Installation

+You will need to install [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) and

 # Legal